A tougher tyre that won't puncture as often is a no-brainer for commuting. But just how tough do you want it?

-Most puncture resistant tyres use one or more layers of woven synthetic fibres underneath the tread, typically Kevlar – the stuff they make bulletproof vests from.
+Most puncture resistant tyres use one or more layers of woven synthetic fibres underneath the tread.
 Some tyres use a layer of harder or springier rubber instead.
 The tyre's casing, including the sidewalls, may also be reinforced against slashing, using a mesh of polymer fibre.

 A tyre carcass is usually made of synthetic fibres, such as nylon; occasionally it’s cotton.
 The TPI number tells you how may Threads Per Inch there are.
 A higher TPI means thinner threads are used, making for a more supple, faster tyre.
 But coarser threads (lower TPI) are harder to tear so don’t puncture as easily.

 You can limit punctures further by keeping your tyres inflated to the pressure rating that's stamped on the sidewall.
 It's worth checking your tyres periodically.
 Sometimes a shard of flint or speck of glass will embed itself in the tyre but not penetrate until you've pressed it in further by riding on it.